Ophthalmic Plastic and Reconstructive Surgery Fellowship

-The Section of Ophthalmology is accepting applications for a two-year fellowship in ophthalmic plastic and reconstructive surgery and orbital oncology.
+MD Anderson is accepting applications for a two-year fellowship in ophthalmic plastic and reconstructive surgery and orbital oncology.
 The overall goal of this fellowship program is to provide advanced training in surgical and medical treatment of patients with diseases of the orbit, eyelid, ocular adnexae and lacrimal drainage apparatus and in reconstructive surgery of the ocular and periocular region, a discipline known as ophthalmic plastic and reconstructive surgery.

 Fellows have primary exposure to oncologic oculoplastic surgery, with heavy emphasis on management of tumors of the eyelid, conjunctiva and orbit and reconstructive surgery in patients with cancer.
 In addition to full-time surgical rotations at MD Anderson Cancer Center, a specific rotation in a non-oncologic practice of oculoplastic surgery is part of the curriculum in order to expose the fellows in non-oncologic aspects of oculoplastic surgery such as Graves’ ophthalmopathy, orbital and ocular adnexal trauma and periocular aesthetic surgery.